AdaCore/learn/intro_to_ada.rst

    ball-park as many functional languages in that regard, except that the programmer has to be much more explicit about typing, because there is almost no type inference.

+.. gusthoff: The comparison with functional languages is of course valid.
+However, if I had no idea about functional languages, I'd be lost in the paragraph above.

 -  Explicit is better than implicit: Although weirdly this is a `Python <www.TODOpython.com>`__ commandment, Ada takes it way further